 I was born and raised in North Yorkshire, but now live in Worcester with one husband, no kids and no pets.
 There were goldfish once.
 That ended badly.

 I’ve studied History and Creative Writing, and worked as a waitress, a shop assistant, a learning adviser, an advice centre manager, and a freelance trainer, before settling on ‘making up stories’ as an entirely acceptable grown-up career plan.

-I’m also a qualified teacher in adult education, a member of the Society of Authors, and an experienced creative writing tutor, and I’m currently Vice-Chair of the Romantic Novelists’ Association.
-As a tutor, I’ve worked with authors who have gone on to be published with Head of Zeus, Bookouture, and HarperCollins, and with writers who have successfully published their work independently.
+I’m also a qualified teacher in adult education, a member of the Society of Authors, and an experienced creative writing tutor, and I’m a former Chairperson of the Romantic Novelists’ Association.
+As a tutor, I’ve worked with authors who have gone on to be published with Avon, Head of Zeus, Bookouture, Legend Press and Headline and with writers who have successfully published their work independently.